The Alliance cities jointly focus on key transition challenges.

 Historically, industrial legacy cities have spurred the extraction of fossil fuels either as important mining sites or sites of heavy industry.
 However, the transition from an economy based on fossil fuels to a renewable energy system is crucial to achieve ambitious climate goals and provide new economic opportunities.
 The Urban Transitions Alliance cities are jointly exploring challenges and opportunities associated with decarbonizing their energy systems.

-The path dependence of existing infrastructure has ‘locked-in’ many industrial legacy cities into a car-based transport system rendering the transition to sustainable transport system particularly challenging.
-Identified as a priority area, Alliance cities exchange thoughts, ideas and experiences on how to ‘green’ their urban mobility by leveraging legacy infrastructure assets and incentivizing behavioral changes across their communities.
+The path dependence of existing infrastructure has ‘locked-in’ many industrial legacy cities into a car-based transport system rendering the transition to sustainable and equitable urban mobility particularly challenging.
+Identified as a priority area, Alliance cities exchange thoughts, ideas and experiences on how to ‘green’ their urban mobility by leveraging legacy infrastructure assets, increasing public support and incentivizing active lifestyles across their communities.

 Urban regeneration and place-making